SimonSubokLee/ston-docs-son/admin/monitoring_stats.kr.rst

      </URLRewrite>
    </Vhosts>

-Newly merged management team now has to monitor not only each service but also integrated service such as traffics, sessions and response codes.
+The newly merged management team now has to monitor not only each service but also integrated services such as traffic, sessions, and response codes.
-Most administrators are familiar with SNMP, and in order to acquire integrated index, the View can be configured as below.
+Most administrators are familiar with SNMP.
+In order to acquire an integrated index, the View can be configured as shown below.

 .. figure:: img/view1.png
    :align: center